Croco Black Friday 2024 banner element

 FSE editing templates

-To edit the template of the search result page in Elementor, you will need Elementor Pro
+To edit the template of page with search results in Elementor, you will need Elementor Pro

 Go to Dashboard > Templates > Template Builder, and choose the Search Results template.
 Choose widgets for the archive, such as Archive Posts or Posts, and customize its styling and layout.